RootedGlobal/node-casperjs-aws-lambda/README.md

 A [CasperJS](http://casperjs.org/) node.js app for [Amazon Lambda](http://aws.amazon.com/lambda/).
 Based on [node-lambda-template](https://github.com/rebelmail/node-lambda-template) using [node-lambda](https://github.com/rebelmail/node-lambda).
-The app includes a [PhantomJS](http://phantomjs.org/) binary (i.e., in root directory named: `phantomjs`) compiled for AWS Linux (https://bitbucket.org/ariya/phantomjs/downloads/phantomjs-1.9.8-linux-x86_64.tar.bz2).
+The app includes a [PhantomJS](http://phantomjs.org/) binary (i.e., in the `/bin/` directory named: `phantomjs`) compiled for AWS Linux (https://bitbucket.org/ariya/phantomjs/downloads/phantomjs-1.9.8-linux-x86_64.tar.bz2).

+**Note:** If you want to use different PhantomJS binary in your project, then you will be need to download a latest binary from [here](https://bitbucket.org/ariya/phantomjs/downloads/) and replace it with `/bin/phantomjs` (i.e., Make sure you keep the name as is for now).

 ## Codebase / Directory Structure